Cellular and Molecular Physiology

 Expected learning outcomes

-At the end of the course, the student is expected to have acquired the critical ability to analyze, through the literature, the behavior of a physiological process that changes into a pathological one.
+At the end of the course, the student is expected to have acquired the critical ability to analyse, through the literature, the behaviour of a physiological process that changes into a pathological one.
 The second objective is to integrate the basic knowledge of different disciplines to cope with a complex physiological problem by including quantitative approaches.
+Moreover, students should have developed the ability to understand, interpret and critically evaluate the scientific literature relative to physiopathological mechanisms and to disseminate the conclusions emerging from such publications.

 Single course